About These Pumpkin Chocolate Chip Cookies

 Here are the basic steps to make pumpkin chocolate chip cookies from scratch:

-- Prep the ingredients for the pumpkin chocolate chip cookie recipe.
+- Prep the ingredients for the recipe.
 (Prep Time: 5 to 10 minutes)

 The prep process for these pumpkin chocolate chip cookies is easy!
 All you need to do is measure out the ingredients beforehand.
 That’s it!
 If you’re using whole fèves like I recommended, there’s no need to chop them up beforehand.
 As a result, your prep time will only be about 5 minutes.
-However, if you’re chopping up chocolate for the recipe, your prep time will be 10 minutes. - Then, make the pumpkin chocolate chip cookie dough.
+However, if you’re chopping up chocolate for the recipe, your prep time will be 10 minutes. - Then, make the cookie dough.
 (Work Time: 5 minutes)

 The dough comes together really quickly.
 First, mix the dry ingredients in a small bowl.
 Then, mix the melted butter, sugars, egg yolk, pumpkin, and vanilla in a medium bowl.
 Mix in the dry ingredients to this mixture, then the chocolate.
-That’s it! - Next, assemble the pumpkin chocolate chip cookies.
+That’s it! - Next, assemble the cookies.
 (Work Time: 5 minutes)

 The fastest and easiest way to make picture-perfect cookies is to invest in a cookie dough scoop.
 These handy tools scoop the dough into dough balls that bake into perfect cookie circles every time.
 In general, I use a 3-Tablespoon or 4-Tablespoon sized cookie dough scoops to make my cookie recipes.
-Doing so makes perfect 3- to 3.5-inch wide cookies. - Finally, bake the pumpkin chocolate cookies.
+Doing so makes perfect 3- to 3.5-inch wide cookies. - Finally, bake the cookies.
 (Bake Time: 10 minutes)

 The pumpkin chocolate chip cookies need 10 minutes in the oven.
 When done, the edges should be set.
 However, the centers will still look a little soft.
 That’s normal!
 In fact, that’s the secret to a perfect cookie with a chewy center.